Recovery Auditors / RACs

 Congress created the Recovery Audit (RAC) program to help the Centers for Medicare and Medicaid Services (CMS) identify improper payments made by Medicare and Medicaid.

 The AMA is opposed to the contingency fee structure of the RAC program, and has advocated for numerous changes.
 While the AMA's efforts have been successful and contributed directly to improvements to the program, the AMA continues to advocate for further changes that would reduce the burden on physicians.

-- Medical Directors: Each RAC is now requires to have a Medical Director.
+Medical Directors: Each RAC is now required to have a Medical Director.

-- Sharing Problems: Under the demonstration there was little information shared with physicians about the types of improper payments they were auditing.
-Under the expanded program, there will be much more transparency and problem areas to be reviewed by each RAC (referred to as “vulnerabilities”) will be required to be posted on their respective websites.
+Sharing Problems: Under the demonstration there was little information shared with physicians about the types of improper payments they were auditing.
+Under the expanded program, there will be much more transparency in regard to the specific issues reviewed by each RAC (referred to as “vulnerabilities”) will be required to be posted on their respective websites.

-- Validating Areas Targeted by RACs: An independent external validation process to help ensure that the audit areas the RACs planned to focus on are appropriate, is now mandatory.
+Validating Areas Targeted by RACs: An independent external validation process is now mandatory to help ensure that the audit areas the RACs plan to focus on are appropriate.

 - February 12, 2014 sign-on letter to HHS regarding the Medicare appeal backlog problem

 - August 30, 2013 comment letter to CMS regarding the revised RAC Statement of Work